-It’s Hard Out there for a Nurse (who wants a degree)
+It’s Hard Out there for a Nurse (Who Wants a BSN Degree)

-Each school’s BSN curriculum is based primarily on the required upper division nursing courses.
-Within the original list we presented, there were 9 different course counts representing14 different credit hour totals.
+Each school’s BSN curriculum is focused primarily on the required upper division nursing courses.
+Within the original list we presented to our client, there were 9 different amounts of required upper division courses, representing 14 different amounts of credit hour totals.
 A few examples:

 …..and everything in between!